RubySteps/21-day-challenge/2_adventures/001/jbrains/13/README.md

-# Day 12
+# Day 13

 Today I'd like to see path to connecting the view and model to one another, so that I can refocus on adding features to the graphical interface.
-I have some code that does this, but I need to step back, draw the design, and get a rough idea where the pieces belong, then move them there.
-This means turning `try_connecting_grid_square_to_model.rb` into a design I will always be able to understand.

-I care about connecting a Grid Square view object with a Grid Square model object.
-The view paints a square the correct color, whereas the the model knows the correct color.
-The view listens to the model and repaints the correct color when the model changes.
-This means a few things:

-* The view and model are tangled, although not terribly.
-At least the model doesn't really know that the view is a view, but rather only "something that cares about when my color changes".
-* The "model" is really a user interface peer, and not an object "in the domain".
-The terms that people tend to use kinda suck here.
-I really have a Grid Square Model Gateway, which belongs to the view layer, but which gives me access to a Grid Square Domain Model Object.
-Yuck.

-This past part bothers me, so I should probably try raising the level of abstraction.
-Let me try again.

-* The "model" is really something that exposes the Grid Square Domain Object as an observable so that the view layer can react to changes.
-It adds observer/observable behavior to the Grid Square, so it really acts as a Grid Square Gateway, rather than the Grid Square itself.

-I prefer this.
-I see the relationships and the division of labor more clearly.

-1. The Grid Square GTK widget handles painting the color of the square.
-1. The Grid Square Gateway mediates between the widget and the domain object.
-It keeps the widget up to date and helps the widget tell the domain object when it needs to change color.
-1. The Grid Square (domain object) only cares about its color.

-Easy.
-I think I can build this today.
+(This sounds familiar, seeing as I wrote it yesterday.)

+I need the Grid to expose itself as Grid Squares.
+If I can do that, then I can connect the view to the model and It'll Just Work<sup>SM</sup>.
+I intend to focus on that now.

 ## Reviewing The Plan